JiwiChong/Time_Series_ML_DL/README.md

 # Time Series Anomaly Detection: Device Malfunctioning prevention
 This research work was an AI-based Self-diagnosis integrated control system for efficient operation of IT equipment.
-Specifically, it was was focused on Time Series Forecasting for detection of critical points in which devices' CPU and Temperature values must avoid.
-Failure to do so wuold put the devices' operation into jeopardy.
+Specifically, it wasfocused on Time Series Forecasting for the detection of critical points in which devices' CPU and Temperature values must avoid.
+Failure to do so would put the devices' operation into jeopardy.

 <div align="center">
 <img src="https://github.com/user-attachments/assets/26e55e02-f269-46f1-afe8-af12a09e4653" width=80% height=80%>
 </div><br />

-Time Series data visualization of the Devices
+Time Series data visualization of the Devices.

 <div align="center">
 <img src="https://github.com/user-attachments/assets/612a93d9-8808-4d0c-9c5b-6d03e47c9099" width=80% height=100%>